 Psychologists have found that one’s environment can have a significant effect on the quality of their study time.
 Specifically, information retention and work productivity increases when kids study in a space that’s comfortable, familiar, and has as few distractions as possible.

 A dedicated home study space can be customized to create just such an area for your kids.
 Organized Interiors specializes in creating beautiful home office spaces.
-The same elements we implement in the design of an adult home office space can also be applied to the design of a home study space for kids.
+The same elements we implement in the design of an adult home office space can also be applied to the design of a study space for kids.

-When planning the design of your home study space, here are seven essential features and ideas to consider.
+When planning the design of your work area, here are seven essential features and ideas to consider.

 1. Location, location, location

-The location of your home study space is extremely important.
+The location of your study space is extremely important.
 Even the most well-designed and highly functional study area will have many of its benefits diminished if the location isn’t right.

-Like a home office, a home study space is a perfect fit for a spare room.
+Like a home office, an area devoted to studying is a perfect fit for a spare room.
 You’ll have more room to add all the design features you want and also create more privacy.

 Converting a spare room into a home study space also affords you the opportunity to create a separate, dedicated space purely devoted to learning.

-Naturally, not everybody has the luxury of having a spare room at their disposal to set up a home study space.
+Naturally, not everybody has the luxury of having a spare room at their disposal to set up a work space for their kids.
 We can work within the dimensions of your home to create a study area within a bedroom, in a basement, or just about anywhere you have a reasonable amount of space to spare.